TakayasuNasu/resume/partials/diary-2023.md

 My friend will have come the libraly by the time I get to.
 Finding out what to do is very important to us I suppose.
 The question of what to do is a very important one for us, I have no doubt about that.

+31st Tuesday January 2023

+I conjecture about this week is not busy.